MAKE A DONATION

 What is a relapse?

-A relapse, or an ‘attack’ of NMO, occurs when there is inflammation within the nervous system.
-In NMO, this inflammation is usually within the optic nerve and the spinal cord.
+A relapse, or an ‘attack’ of NMOSD, occurs when there is inflammation within the nervous system.
+In NMOSD, this inflammation is usually within the optic nerve and the spinal cord.
 The inflammation causes people to experience new symptoms, or recurrence of symptoms that they have had previously.

 Why do relapses happen?